duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 secondary = virtual

 we use memory tables to do:
-- allocation of main meory to processes
+- allocation of main memory to processes
 - allocation of secondary memory to processes
 - any protection attributes of blocks of main or virtual memory
   - which processes may access certain shared memory regions